Circular arc hull: Advantages

 The completed hull has relatively small surface area for its size, this reduced wetted area also reducing skin friction.
 Moreover, there are no plank ends that suck water into the wood.

 The circular arc hull is very well suited for so-called strip building, where the hull is built of thin, wooden slats as a distance material between fiberglass and epoxy.

 Disadvantages

 The circular arc hull, as a shallow, V-shaped hull, is not ideal for a rough sea as it does not cleave the waves.
 However, it can have a tendency to swage.

-This lightweight construction has a large number of thin ribs and planks.
+This lightweight construction has many thin ribs and planks.
 Thus, there may be more movement within the hull than in sturdier designs.